 During my time off, I’ve spent some time thinking about how my life would be different if I weren’t so irrationally anxious, and realized that this kind of energy has also served me in positive ways.
 The energy that fuels my nervousness and overthinking is the same energy that also allows me to enjoy creating new ideas and to execute and perfect them with an obsessive passion.
 This blog is just one outlet for that energy, and has become a unique, unexpected and perfect vehicle for connecting with other vegan or veg-curious readers (that’s you!)—so thank you if you’ve actually read this far into this post and continue to read this blog.
 One of my biggest motivations to keep up the blog is the interaction with, and feeling that I am also a part of, the larger vegan community out there.

 Although these past few months have definitely made me think about my life differently, I don’t think I’ve changed much as a person.
 Unemployment has had its benefits, but I look forward to working full-time again in the coming months.

-In the meantime, I wanted to share one of my favorite recipes I came up with a few months ago—farro crab cakes.
+In the meantime, and I guess something that has nothing to do with anything I wrote above, 🙂 here’s a recipe I came up with a few months ago—farro crab cakes.
 Their texture is super similar to tempeh-based crab cakes, and offers that signature toothsome and flaky-textured bite.
 You can make the batter one hour or the night before, and all the prep that’s left is a quick breading of panko and a quick brown in a hot pan.
 These crab cakes are perfectly finished with a dab of sriracha-Vegenaise or creamy dill sauce to make a filling brunch or light dinner.Print

 for the crab cakes